uwspstar/Side-Projects/JavaScript/从ES6到ES11JS全版本JavaScript语法详解/readme.md

 ### Non-data Structure : Function

-- `Function` : a `non-data structure`, though it also answers for typeof operator: typeof instance === "function".
-This is merely a special shorthand for Functions, though every Function constructor is derived from Object constructor.
+- `Function` : a `non-data structure`, though it also answers for typeof operator: `typeof instance === "function"`.
+This is merely a special shorthand for Functions, though every Function constructor is `derived from Object constructor`.

 ---

 ### Structural Root Primitive:

 - `null` : typeof instance === "object".
-Special primitive type having additional usage for its value: if object is `NOT inherited`, then null is shown;
+Special primitive type having additional usage for its value: if object is `NOT inherited`, then `null` is shown;

 ---